aufarijaal/electron-fullstack-quick-start-vuestic/README.md

-# Discontinued
-## This repo has big changes going on, and I've decided to create a new repo for this and publish the changes there.
-If you're interested, stay tuned 🙂
+## This repo is discontinued and moved to [here](https://github.com/aufarijaal/electron-quick-start-vue/tree/vuestic).

 # Electron Fullstack Quick Start (Vuestic as UI Libary)